Panch Pokhari Trek

 Panch pokhari trek is commonly known as five different small lakes.
 Each lake has each different names and they are derived from Lord Shiva.
 The Panch pokhari trekking is sacred – pilgrimage trek often visited by Hindu people.

 Trek to Panch pokhari offers several Sherpa and Tamang settlements and cultural factors of their lifestyles and incredible hospitality.
-Moreover, sacred Panch pokhari trek passes through some beautiful and interesting villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.
+Moreover, sacred Panch pokhari trek passes through some beautiful and interesting localities and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.

 Besides that, Panch pokhari trek is the tranquil eternity and dotted by the colorful rhododendron forest, which is extremely spectacular in the spring season.
 Thus, Panch pokhari treks is not a very difficult trek and you can trek at any time throughout the year.

 It is a classical trek itinerary compared to most walks in this region leading up to the sacred 5 ponds hill station.
 The particular route is designed for the world traveler who wishes to trek in a more relaxed manner, take a look at this itinerary.Day 1 Arrival at Kathmandu valley.
 Transfer to hotel

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu with breakfast plan.
 Our representative will brief you Panch Pokhari Trek trail information.

-In the morning after breakfast, we start our day trip visiting world heritage sites located in Kathmandu city which includes Boudhanath Stupa (also known as the oldest stupa of Nepal), Pashupatinath temple (holy temple of Hindu where cremation takes place by the holy river Bagmati), Later we visit Kathmandu Durbar Square to see glorious temples and divine Kumari Temple and Syambhunath Stupa.
+In the morning after breakfast, we start our day trip visiting world heritage sites located in Kathmandu city which includes Boudhanath Stupa (also known as the oldest stupa of Nepal), Pashupatinath temple (holy temple of Hindu where the cremation takes place by the holy river Bagmati), Later we visit Kathmandu Durbar Square to see glorious temples and divine Kumari Temple and Syambhunath Stupa.